-1. CRITERIA TO BE USED IN DETERMINING THE IMPACT OF CONDITIONAL USES. $^{\rm 1}$ a.
+1. CRITERIA TO BE USED IN DETERMINING THE IMPACT OF CONDITIONAL USES.1 a.
 Amount of vehicular traffic to be generated and impacts of the traffic on nearby land uses: As the property is currently vacant, any development will result in a significant increase in traffic to the site than is experienced now.
 However, given the proximity of this property to the private cruise ship dock, the Starrigavan recreation area, and the ferry terminal, heavy traffic (particularly in the summer months) is experienced in the area.
-Given that proposal is not for a traditional restaurant but rather a tour/excursion model, traffic to be generated is primarily bus traffic.
+Given that proposal is primarily focused on using this facility in a tour/excursion capacity rather than a year-round, walk-in type facility, traffic to be generated is primarily bus traffic.
 Buses will loop from the site to the cruise terminal to transport passengers.
 The applicant is working with ADOT to local ideal driveway locations taking line-of-sight into account.